-Market analysis is performed throughout the year.
-Examples of sources of general data include "Trends" issued by The Real Estate Center at Texas A&M University; the monthly publication published by the State Comptroller's Office's, "The Appraiser" published by The Texas Association of Appraisal Districts, valuation guides such as Marshall-Swift and various news sources.
-When possible, local sources are also tapped in order to obtain data.
+Market analysis was performed throughout the year.
+OCAD used data collected from several sources to perform market analysis including "The Appriser" a bi-monthly publication published through the State Comptroller's Office by The Texas Association of Appraisal Districts which gave some very general direction; valuation guides such as Marshall-Swift which provided more detailed guidance; and various news sources.
+When possible, local sources were tapped in order to obtain market data.

-Sales information is gathered from various sources.
-Asking prices are gathered from the local paper and realtor listings.
-Information is also gathered from conversations with local real estate appraisers, agents and brokers.
+Sales information was gathered from various sources.
+Asking prices were gathered from the local paper and realtor listings.
+Information was also gathered from conversations with local real estate appraisers, agents and brokers.

-The District receives copies of deeds and transactions filed in the county clerk's office.
-From this information, sales letters are mailed to sellers and buyers to obtain information on the sale.
-This information is not mandatory in the State of Texas and only a small percentage of letters are returned with useful information.
-This is a serious problem in that there is usually inadequate sales data to perform as thorough an analysis of sales data as USPAP would require.
-However, every effort is made to use what data is available.
+The District received copies of deeds and transactions filed in the county clerk's office.
+From this information, sales letters were mailed to sellers and buyers to obtain information on the sale.
+This information is not mandatory in the State of Texas and only a small percentage of letters were returned with useful information.
+This was a serious problem in that there were usually inadequate sales data to perform as thorough an analysis of sales data as USPAP would require.
+However, every effort was made to use what data was available.
 The Property Tax Assistance Division also sends out sales letters and that data is made available to the District at least once a year.

-Sales and market analysis are performed each year on residential properties, as information is available.
-Each year new properties are inspected, measured and added to the roll.
-In addition, building permits within the City of Perryton are obtained and changes to accounts are made as indicated.
-Individual properties are also reappraised when there are changes the property; for example, fire, remodeling, or an addition or demolition of a portion of the improvement.
-Appraisers will perform detailed field inspections of properties if requested by the owner.
+Sales and market analysis were performed on residential properties, as information was available.
+New properties were inspected, measured and added to the roll.
+In addition, building permits within the City of Perryton were obtained and changes to accounts were made as indicated.
+Individual properties were also reappraised when there were changes in the property; for example, fire, remodeling, or an addition or demolition of a portion of the improvement.
+Appraisers performed detailed field inspections of properties if requested by the owner.

-The appraisers performing revaluation in the field have property record cards that contain specific information regarding the property being appraised.
-These cards contain brief legal descriptions, ownership interest, property use codes, property addresses, land size, drawings of improvements as well as any available detailed information of the improvements.
+The appraisers performing revaluation in the field used property record cards that contained specific information regarding the property being appraised.
+These cards contained brief legal descriptions, ownership interest, property use codes, property addresses, land size, drawings of improvements as well as any available detailed information of the improvements.
 A copy of a property data card is included in this report in the appendix.